How to buy Novartis (NVS) shares in Australia

-Novartis AG is a drug manufacturers—general business with stocks listed in the US.
+Novartis AG ADR is a drug manufacturers - general business with stocks listed in the US.
 Novartis shares (NVS) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$87.11 – a decrease of 2.67% over the previous week.
+Its last market close was US$97.9 – a decrease of 0.24% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Novartis

 - Search for Novartis.
 Find the share by name or ticker symbol: NVS.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Novartis.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?